openstack/tripleo-ci/README.md

     $ ./toci.sh

-Toci will start with a line outputing the working and log directories e.g.
+Toci will start with a line outputting the working and log directories e.g.
 Starting run Wed  3 Jul 11:46:39 IST 2013 ( /opt/toci /tmp/toci_logs_nGnrhLN )

 Once it ran successfully (ERROR wasn't echo'd to the terminal) you should have